estii20/aquileia-roman-city/README.md

 Font awesome styling amended using CSS only.

 CSS to improve form accessibilty score on lighthouse.
 Improved the size of the submit button and font-size for the input data.

+Removed text input for textarea as did not pass W3C test first time.

 ## Unfixed Bugs